Food, Beverage & Other Container Recycling

 - Ceramics or pottery

 RECYCLE: All food, beverage and other plastics labeled #1 - #7.
-Rinse and leave lids on the containers.
-Examples include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient's information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clear packaging from toys, electronics and tools (pull paper out for recycling); clamshell fruit, vegetable, deli and take-out contianers; disposable cups; plastic microwaveable food trays; kitty litter pails; and small garden pots (up to 8 inches in diameter); etc.
+Rinse and leave screw-on lids on the containers.
+Snap-on lids (sour cream, cottage cheese, etc.) must be labeled #1 - #7 to be placed in the recycling cart.
+Pumps from hand soaps and other products should be placed in the garbage.
+Recyclable items include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient's information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clear packaging from toys, electronics and tools (pull paper out for recycling); clamshell fruit, vegetable, deli and take-out containers; disposable cups; plastic microwaveable food trays; kitty litter pails; and small garden pots (up to 8 inches in diameter); etc.

-DO NOT RECYCLE: Plastic bags, styrofoamTM or other expanded polystyrene foam (#6 - PS), plastics that are not labeled #1 - #7, compostable plastics, and plastic containers that once held hazardous material.
-Examples include: motor oil, antifreeze, transmission fluid, etc.
+DO NOT RECYCLE: Plastic bags, styrofoamTM or other expanded polystyrene foam (labeled #6 - PS), plastics that are not labeled #1 - #7, compostable plastics, and plastic containers that once held hazardous material such as: motor oil, antifreeze, transmission fluid, etc.

 - Plastic bags get caught in the machinery at the Material Recovery Facility (MRF) where recyclables go to be sorted.
 Plastic bags can be recycled at many local grocery stores.
 Contact your local grocery store to see if they accept plastic bags for recycling.